pulse2percept/pulse2percept/doc/topics/stimuli.rst

 :py:class:`~pulse2percept.models.ScoreboardModel`, cannot handle stimuli in time.

-To create stimuli in time, you can pass a :py:class:`~pulse2percept.stimuli.TimeSeries` object, such as a :py:class:`~pulse2percept.stimuli.BiphasicPulse` or a :py:class:`~pulse2percept.stimuli.PulseTrain`:
+To create stimuli in time, you can use one of the above mentioned stimulus types, such as :py:class:`~pulse2percept.stimuli.MonophasicPulse` or :py:class:`~pulse2percept.stimuli.BiphasicPulseTrain`:

 .. ipython:: python